Installation - LimeSurvey CE

 LimeSurvey will create a database and the tables inside it.
-To be able to do this it will need the username and password of a database user.
-In general we recommend to create a database user with the following permissions:
+To be able to do this, it will need the user name and password of a database user.
+We generally recommend creating a database user with the following permissions:

 - MySQL: SELECT, CREATE, INSERT, UPDATE, DELETE, ALTER, DROP, INDEX

 - PostgreSQL: SELECT, INSERT, UPDATE, DELETE, TRUNCATE, TRIGGER

-Go to "http://www.example.com/limesurvey/admin".
-If you configured everything correctly the LimeSurvey installer should be starting - just follow the instructions.
-You will be asked if to create the database and/or create the tables inside the database.
-LimeSurvey then creates the needed tables in the database.
+Go to "example.org/limesurvey/admin".
+If you configured everything correctly, the LimeSurvey installer should be starting - just follow the instructions.
+You will be asked whether you wish to create the database and/or create the tables inside the database.
+LimeSurvey will then create the needed tables in the database.

-After the installer has finished you are done!
+You are done when the installation finishes!
 Open your browser and enter the URL to the LimeSurvey administration.
 Assuming you used 'limesurvey' as the directory name to store the files in, this will be something like "http://www.example.com/limesurvey/admin".

 You should get a login screen.
-The default login credentials (if not changed during in the installation) are
+The default login credentials (if they have not been changed during the installation) are:

 You will be prompted to change the default password after you logged in.
 Have fun!